 Pediatric Emergency Medicine

-Other high-yield rotations in Anesthesia, Electrocardiography, Emergency Nursing and Basic ED Ultrasound allow our interns to further develop essential clinical skills.
+Other high-yield rotations in Anesthesia, Electrocardiography, and Basic ED Ultrasound allow our interns to further develop essential clinical skills.
 Rotations primarily take place at Denver Health Medical Center, the Pediatric Emergency Department and Urgent Care Center (PEDUC) and the University of Colorado Hospital.

 Ultimately interns have in-depth experiences in both surgical and medical disciplines, developing the broad foundational knowledge base and technical skills necessary to produce exceptional emergency physicians.